 Thus equipped, the V8 is a reasonably durable, high-revving engine with lots of power (Chuck says around 325 horsepower (186 kW) at 7,500 rpm), but not so much low-end torque as to burst the differential.
 We didn’t discuss performance numbers, but based on its power-to-weight ratio, reaching 60 mph (97 km/h) probably takes around five seconds, with the quarter somewhere in the 12s.
 How fast does it go?
 Well, Chuck said he added the tail spoiler because he found the rear end would get awfully light at 160 mph (258 km/h).

 Chuck’s car, which was once a 1965 Corvair Corsa, is a little bit different than the standard Crown in a number of respects.
-A Plexiglas divider window and insulated firewall is installed behind the front seats in place of the standard engine cover.
+A Plexiglas divider window and insulated firewall are installed behind the front seats in place of the standard engine cover.
 (One problem with the Crown conversion is that putting the engine in the rear seat area also restricts front seat travel — long-legged drivers need not apply.)
 The rear window is aircraft-grade polycarbonate, hinged for engine access, retained by Dzeus fasteners, and vented to relieve internal air pressure.
 This is a trick that improves top speed (something similar was available as a dealer option on racing-spec GT-350 Mustangs) as well as venting heat and fumes from the engine compartment.